Buddhism and Evolution – Aggañña Sutta (DN 27)

 Model of the Universe

-• Of course, humans from those worlds do not have access to Buddha Dhamma.
+• Of course, humans from those worlds cannot access Buddha Dhamma.

 Model of the Solar System (Cakkavāla)